nvmd/nixos-raspberrypi/README.md

 # nixos-raspberrypi

+Unopinionated Nix flake for infrastructure, vendor packages, kernel, and some optimized third-party packages for [NixOS](https://nixos.org/) running on Raspberry Pi devices.

-This Nix Flake will let you deploy [NixOS](https://nixos.org/) to Raspberry Pi devices fully declaratively in one step with tools like [nixos-anywhere](https://github.com/nix-community/nixos-anywhere/).
+It will let you deploy [NixOS](https://nixos.org/) fully declaratively in one step with tools like [nixos-anywhere](https://github.com/nix-community/nixos-anywhere/).

 ## What does it do